 – Swami Vivekananda

 My yoga journey began 20+ years back.
 It changed my life in many ways.
 I am not the same person as I was before learning Yoga.
-It changed my attitude towards the life and people.
-I am always grateful to the those who showed me this yoga path in my life.
+It changed my attitude towards life and people.
+I am always grateful to those who showed me this yoga path in my life.
 There is so much to learn and practice.
 The teacher only teaches how to do, but as a student, it is for us to grow.

 Over the years I read a lot and learned a lot about Yoga.
 Here is Patanjali Yogasutra in a nutshell.

 Yoga means the union of body and mind.
 It is the union of Atma(individual self) and Paramatma(god).
 It is not just a fitness routine it is a lifestyle.
 It originated in Hindu culture and is a part of Hindu religion.
 Yoga is a continuous practice.
 It is a process that takes us from one point to another, towards the attainment of something which we have never experienced before.